Gabbb3/Projects/NLP (Glassdoor)/README.md

 ## Summary
 ### Problem Statement
-To be able to understand drivers of employee ratings on their employers recently, and whether these drivers differ across industries in Singapore.
+To be able to understand drivers of employee ratings on their employers recently, and whether these drivers are positively impacting employer ratings in Singapore.

 ### Insights
 Results from the exploratory phase reveals that the key overall review drivers in Singapore using LDA can be grouped into 3 clusters as seen below.
 Breaking it down into industries of larger representation (e-commerce, banks, etc.) reveals that the review drivers are pretty consistent.